 Piratedrive is approved for storing sensitive ECU information and is convenient for work files, department projects, research data, student assignments and more.
-Staff and student folders are created at the same time as the email account (40GB).
+Faculty, staff and student folders are created at the same time as the email account (125GB).
 Departments can request a 50GB folder through an IT service request, and there must be one primary and one backup folder administrator to manage data and users.

 On-campus laptops and desktops logged in to the INTRA domain see a mapped "U" drive.
 Upload, download or open files from within this drive.

 Users can map a drive to a department folder on a Windows or Mac laptop.
 See the resources for instructions.

 All devices have Piratedrive access from the Pirate Port web portal both on and off campus.
 See the Pirate Port page for a video tutorial.